kentcdodds/old-kentcdodds.com/content/blog/colocation/index.md

 **The concept of co-location can be boiled down to this fundamental principle:**

-> Place files as close to where they're relevant as possible
+> Place code as close to where it's relevant as possible

 You might also say: "Things that change together should be located as close as reasonable." ([Dan Abramov](https://twitter.com/dan_abramov) said something like